 In addition, the CSS Certificate Authority may revoke a certificate in its sole discretion, to mitigate risk to the Switching Arrangements.
-Where this occurs, a report will be provided to the Code Manager within [5] Working Days.
+Where this occurs, a report will be provided to the Code Manager within five Working Days.

-Where certificates are revoked, the CSS Certificate Authority shall inform the relevant CSS User and include the relevant details on the Certificate Revocation List.
+Where certificates are revoked, the CSS Certificate Authority shall inform the relevant Nominating Officer, Senior Responsible Officer and Appointed Responsible Officer; and include the relevant details on the Certificate Revocation List.

+Where a CSS User who uses a CSS Interface Provider has their certificate revoked, the CSS Certificate Authority shall ensure that only the Message Signing Certificate for the CSS User is revoked.

+Expiry of CSS Certificates

+The expiration period for each certificate is as follows:

+TLS Certificates will expire after 12 months; and

+Message Signing Certificates will expire after 24 months.

+CSS Users may request new certificates in advance of the expiry date to replace existing certificates.

+An expiry warning will be issued to the Senior Responsible Officer, Appointed Responsible Officer and Technical Contact 90, 60, 30 and 1 day in advance of the certificate expiration date.

 Process for Establishing Webhooks

 The messaging functionality within the CSS is based on real-time events triggered by action within the CSS, and these events are then pushed out to the relevant CSS Users who are subscribed to those events.

 Prior to becoming a CSS User, an applicant shall subscribe to the events relevant to its role.
+This process may be completed by a CSS Interface Provider acting on behalf of the organisation.
 Some event types are mandatory for certain roles where a Market Participant is required to send a Market Message in accordance with a REC Schedule; therefore, an applicant must subscribe to all of these and failure to do so will result in an error response.
 A request will be validated by the CSS Provider, making sure that it is eligible to be given access to the relevant event.
 Then a subscription key will be issued to the applicant and also stored within CSS.

-An applicant may optionally request an x-api-key (normally a Universally Unique Identifier generated by themselves).
-This key can be updated by the CSS User at any time, by re-registering the webhook with a new x-api-key.
-The x-api-key is an additional means for a CSS User to ensure that messages originated from the CSS and for the CSS User to be in control of the keys and when they need to rotate them.

-In order to establish webhooks and subscribe to the relevant events, applicants shall follow the process in the interface table below:
+In order to establish webhooks and subscribe to the relevant events for testing and separately for production, applicants shall follow the process in the interface table below: